sivajisj/voting-board/README.md

 ## Usage Walkthrough

 ### Admin journey
-1. Register at `/register` with role set to Admin
+1. Register at `/register` with role set to Admin Role r
 2. Login at `/login`
 3. On the admin dashboard, create a proposal with title, description, and deadline
 4. Register voter wallet addresses using the Register Voter Wallet form